Mayor's Civic Leaders Fellowship (MCLF)

-The Mayor’s Civic Leaders Fellowship is designed to expose future civic leaders in Colorado Springs to the inner workings of city government with an emphasis on productive discourse in leadership.
-The nexus of the two spaces creates a unique experience for young professionals to emerge with a greater understanding of the complicated nature of government and leadership, and tools for leading through productive dialogue.
+The Mayor’s Civic Leaders Fellowship (MCLF) is designed to introduce civic leaders in Colorado Springs to the inner workings of city government with an emphasis on productive discourse in leadership and engagement with city leaders and issues.
+The Fellowship creates a unique experience for professionals to emerge with a greater understanding of the complicated nature of government and leadership, and tools for leading through productive dialogue.

 Class Makeup and Focus